Related articles

 yarn.lock

-Damn.. so much stuff in here..
-I know most of Rails components, but there are some novelties in here as well.
-Thankfully Rails has several guides to help me fill the gaps.
+Damn... there's so much stuff here...
+I know most of the Rails components, but there are also a few new features.
+Luckily, Rails has several guides to help me fill in the gaps.

-ActionCable is a WebSocket wrapper that helps Rails applications do server/clients real-time communication.
+• ActionCable is a WebSocket wrapper that allows Rails applications to communicate in real time with the server and clients.
 If you want your web page to receive notifications from your server without AJAX calls, this is what you need.

-ActionMailbox allows your application to receive e-mail and process them in controllers.
+• ActionMailbox allows your application to receive emails and process them in controllers.

-ActionPack bundles two major components: ActionDispatch and ActionController.
+• ActionPack includes two main components: ActionDispatch and ActionController.

-ActionDispatch is in charge of routing an incoming request to the right controller/action for processing.
+• ActionDispatch is responsible for routing an incoming request to the appropriate controller/action for processing.

-ActionController has the responsibility of processing the request and providing a response (MVC).
+• ActionController is responsible for processing the request and providing a response (MVC).

-ActionText provides a rich textbox to your forms (a textbox where you can put styled text, images, etc.)
+• ActionText provides a rich text box for your forms (a text box where you can put stylish text, images, etc.)

-ActionView is a set of tools (layouts, partials, form builders, ..) for compiling the response of the controller (MVC).
+• ActionView is a set of tools (layouts, partials, form builders,..) to compile the controller response (MVC).

-ActiveJob is an interface for scheduling asynchronous jobs.
+• ActiveJob is an interface for scheduling asynchronous tasks.

-ActiveModel provides helpers to help you structure your model classes (defining attributes, setting validations and callbacks, ..).
+• ActiveModel provides help to help you structure your model classes (defining attributes, setting up validations and callbacks,...).

-ActiveStorage takes care of file upload for you.
+• ActiveStorage takes care of downloading files for you.

-ActiveSupport makes Ruby programming even nicer by adding to it a lot of pretty neat features.
+• ActiveSupport makes Ruby programming even more enjoyable by adding lots of cool features.

-Railties is the core of the Rails framework.
-It provides several hooks to extend Rails and/or modify the initialization process.
-This allows the above-mentioned components and any gem included in your Rails application to extend the Rails framework.
+• Railties is the core of the Rails framework.
+It provides multiple hooks to extend Rails and/or change the initialization process.
+This allows the components mentioned above and any gems included in your Rails application to extend the Rails framework.

-The other files are irrelevant for me at this point, I just need to get a sense of how Rails source code is organized.
+• The other files are irrelevant to me at this point, I just need to get an idea of how the Rails source code is organized.

-Okay, so I have an overview of the Rails repository structure.
-Now what?
+Ok, so I have an overview of the structure of the Rails repository.
+And now?

 Well, my goal is to contribute to Rails.
-The simplest -yet always useful- contribution one can make to an open source project is a contribution to the documentation.
-Let’s start with that.
+The simplest - but still useful - contribution that can be made to an open source project is a contribution to documentation.
+Let's start with that.

-After forking the Rails repository, I need to clone it and configure it to have an easy way to update it from upstream:
+Rails, I need to clone and configure it to have an easy way to update it up front:

 $ cd